HR Report Reveals 80% of APAC Employers Find that Offshore Recruiting is Effective in Achieving Business Objectives

 - 84% of employers across Asia Pacific favour offshoring recruitment strategies.
 Markets with the highest adoption rate are Vietnam (46%), South Korea (43%), Thailand (39%)

-- The top 3 sought-after skills when Singapore employers hire offshore talent: IT (52%), Customer Service (35%) and R&D, such as highly skilled scientists or engineers or researchers (35%)
+- Malaysia's top 3 sought-after skills when hiring offshore talent: R&D - highly skilled scientists, engineers or researchers (46%), IT (38%) and Marketing (38%)

 SINGAPORE, Oct.
 31, 2022 /PRNewswire/ -- PERSOLKELLY, one of Asia Pacific's leading HR solutions companies, has conducted a business survey among 1,326 decision-makers who are responsible for hiring within their organisation, and the report titled "Hiring and Managing Talent Beyond Geographical Boundaries" highlighted the effectiveness and the growing trend of employers across the region in adopting offshore recruitment strategies for their hiring needs.